-9 Labeling and Symbols
+9 Labelling and symbols

-Each implant is labeled using laser inscription and contains the following information: the manufacturer's logo, the article number, the article name, the lot number, and the CE mark.
+Each implant is labelled using laser inscription and contains the following information: the manufacturer's logo, the article number, the article name, the lot number, and the CE mark.

-The CE mark with the code number of the Notified Body (CE{0483}) applies for class IIb and class III implants.
+The CE mark with the code number of the Notified Body (CE0483) applies to class IIb implants.